spotlightpa/poor-richard/content/lehighvalley/_index.md

 [[blocks]]
 layout = "takeover"
-title = "Subscribe to news & updates from Spotlight PA" dek = ""
-image = "2025/09/01mc-0vxd-myqd-80a9.jpeg"
-signupHed = "Get our weekly newsletter" signupDek = "Sign up for news and updates on Spotlight PA's Lehigh Valley project, plus a weekly roundup of top news and information from Spotlight PA's statewide newsroom." gaCategory = "newsletters:lehigh-valley" gaForm = "newsletters:lehigh-valley-full"
+title = "Help us write the future of journalism in the Lehigh Valley" dek = "" image = "2025/09/01mc-0vxd-myqd-80a9.jpeg" signupHed = "Join our Lehigh Valley mailing list" signupDek = "Sign up for news and updates on Spotlight PA's Lehigh Valley project, plus a weekly roundup of top news and information from Spotlight PA's statewide newsroom." gaCategory = "newsletters:lehigh-valley" gaForm = "newsletters:lehigh-valley-full"